conda/ceps/cep-3.md

-Depending on the outcome of [CEP 2], the existing solver registry should be replaced by a mechanism to extend the registry using Conda "plugins", which are defined as separately installed and maintained packages.
+Depending on the outcome of [CEP 2], the existing solver registry should be replaced by a mechanism to extend the registry using Conda "plugins", which are intended to be distributed as separately installed and maintained packages but can also be included in the main Conda project.

 The default choice for the solver registry must stay the same as long as the Mamba solver plugin is marked as experimental.
-Only after considerable functional and integration testing to verify the performance and solving improvements, it would be considered to be enabled as the default -- in a new major version of Conda.
+Only after considerable functional and integration testing to verify the performance and solving improvements, it could be considered to be enabled as the default -- in a new major version of Conda.

-The metrics to consider the experiment to be successful are to be determined as part of the work on this CEP.
+The metrics that define the success of this experiment are to be determined as part of the work on this CEP in coordination with the work on a separate CEP for the minimum viable solving behavior and the related test suite.

 ## Backwards Compatibility